GeorgeElsham/FoundationProgrammes/README.md

 ## What is this

-This is a Python script to generate a CSV for [NHS Foundation Programmes](https://www.oriel.nhs.uk/Web/Programme/GetProgramme/L085MXN4K1NSeFI3cnBEYTVWM24zeUpOSUJmaGRqZXhlVDVySXNrZytOVUpRdXRQK0dpWFZGWXoxVkIvSmNPRg).
+This is a Python script to generate a CSV for [NHS Foundation Programmes 2025](https://www.oriel.nhs.uk/Web/Programme/GetProgramme/L085MXN4K1NSeFI3cnBEYTVWM24zeUpOSUJmaGRqZXhlVDVySXNrZytOVUpRdXRQK0dpWFZGWXoxVkIvSmNPRg) containing 10,350 programmes.
 The script is specialised for the input data and is not designed to be robust for any input—it just needed to work.

 ## What can I do with this